egorovv/gotools/git-pr/README.md

 This will create a git command alias that will allow to invoke this program as `git pr`.
 The settings provided will be saved as defaults in  your `~/.gitconfig`.

+## Jenkins integration

+After MR submission a jenkins job (by default `devtest-pvt-branch-validator`) can be launched to run regression tests.
+A comment will be added to MR to record the link to the job.

+To enable jenkins integration - an api token needs to be set up in your jenkins account - `your account - Configure - API token - Add new token`.

+The token can be supplied during install (or invocation) using `--jenkins-token`

+`--jenkins-suite` option control the testsuite that will be run - 'bronze' is the default, it can be adjusted during MR creation via `Jenkins-Suite:` trailer

 ## Standard pull request